MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 Often, projects in a business domain require access to the same company resources such as vector indices, model endpoints, or repos.
 As a team lead, you can preconfigure connectivity with these resources within a hub, so developers can access them from any new project workspace without delay on IT.

-[Connections](connections.md) let you access objects in AI Studio that are managed outside of your hub.
+[Connections](connections.md) let you access objects in AI Foundry that are managed outside of your hub.
 For example, uploaded data on an Azure storage account, or model deployments on an existing Azure OpenAI resource.
 A connection can be shared with every project or made accessible to one specific project.
 Connections can be configured to use key-based access or Microsoft Entra ID passthrough to authorize access to users on the connected resource.
-As an administrator, you can  track, audit, and manage connections across the organization from a single view in AI Studio.
+As an administrator, you can  track, audit, and manage connections across the organization from a single view in AI Foundry.

 :::image type="content" source="../media/concepts/connected-resources-spog.png" alt-text="Screenshot of AI Studio showing an audit view of all connected resources across a hub and its projects." :::